hellmarbecker/blog/_posts/2023-02-01-street-level-maps-in-imply-pivot-with-flight-data-and-confluent-cloud.markdown

 ![Street Level Map: Pivot Screenshot](/assets/2023-02-01-00-map.jpg)

 [Imply Pivot](https://docs.imply.io/latest/pivot-overview/) has had map visualizations for a while.
 But the builtin map outline was limited to mostly by-country resolution (with ISO codes), or to the grid points defined by geohashes.
-Consequently, the map overlay was static and the maximum resoluton limited.
+Consequently, the map overlay was static and the maximum resolution limited.

 With Imply Private and Hybrid, you can use fine grained maps now the display data points by their exact longitude/latitude coordinates.
 The maps are provided by [MapBox](https://www.mapbox.com/) and are zoomable to the individual street level.
 Let's see how street level maps work with Imply Pivot in the quickstart version.